Cracking any competitive examination is indeed challenging.

 So, does it mean we are never going to be successful at these competitive exams like NEET?
 Of course not.
 With some memorization skills and with a dedication to studies we can easily compete and be successful in our NEET examinations.

 Neet is a National level entrance examination conducted by NTA.
-The students who want to enroll in colleges with medical courses must qualify for this entrance exam.
-The entrance exam is of four subjects: Physics, Chemistry, Zoology, and Botany.
+The students who want to enrol in colleges with medical courses must qualify for this entrance exam.
+The entrance exam is for four subjects: Physics, Chemistry, Zoology, and Botany.
 There are 180 questions for each subject section.
-Neet entrance exam carries a total of 720 marks.
-CBSE syllabus of 11th and 12th is enough for preparations.
+The neet entrance exam carries a total of 720 marks.
+CBSE syllabus for the 11th and 12th is enough for preparations.
 This is definitely not easy as it requires a long term period to prepare for NEET.

 Avoid answering questions by guessing as Neet has negative markings too.
 Reparations are tiring, and it is even more tiring when it comes to memorizing what you have learned.

 A Neet exam consists of four subjects and is vast in the syllabus, where you have to remember concepts and formulas in order to answer the exam with accuracy.
 The most challenging part is remembering the formulas and important concepts and applying them to the exam within 3 hours.
 During the exam, you witness fear, stress, and anxiety simultaneously, which makes it difficult to remember the concepts and formulas you were once thorough with - so dealing with those feelings before the exam is necessary to achieve great results.
 The following are some of the tips that you can follow to memorize the Neet syllabus for the long term.

 You can go through the concept by reading how many times you want but writing them down once will help you remember them clearly during the exam.
 Make yourself clear with the concept thoroughly by solving similar questions.
 Your brain can easily remember what you have written down, so definitions and formulas are important, so make sure you write them down in your notebook.
 This method makes it easy while revising before the exam.